Close Enough for Love (song)

 "Close Enough for Love" was the theme song from the 1979 film Agatha starring Dustin Hoffman and Vanessa Redgrave.
 The song has since become a jazz standard.
 It was composed by Johnny Mandel with lyrics by Paul Williams.

 It was the title song on albums by Peggy Lee in 1979 and Andy Williams in 1986.
-Other notable recordings of the song are by Tony Bennett, Monty Alexander, Lena Horne, Shirley Horn, Dianne Reeves and Marian McPartland.
+Other notable recordings of the song are by Tony Bennett, Stan Getz, Monty Alexander, Lena Horne, Shirley Horn, Dianne Reeves and Marian McPartland.